KatTheGit/sylvan-row/assets/README.md

   - [6.1.
 Setting](#61-setting)
   - [6.2.
 Characters](#62-characters)

 ## 1.1.
-Basic game description
+Game Description

 A multiplayer top-down shooter where players fight with their pick amongst a cast of varied characters.
 It focuses on the following values:
-- Having balanced characters that avoid hard-counter interactions, noob stomping, and unfair abilities.
+- Having balanced characters that avoid (to a certain extent) hard-counter interactions, noob stomping, and unfair abilities.
 - Being easy to learn and hard to master
   - Characters are relatively simple yet unique (not many abilities but intricate)
   - Mastering this game means learning how to counter each hero's playstyle
-- Having snappy movement (WASD instead of click-to-move), and being controller compatible and **friendly**
+- Having snappy movement (WASD instead of click-to-move), and being controller friendly.
 - Having hand-drawn but 3D-looking graphics

-# 2. Basic mechanics
+# 2. Basic Mechanics

 ## 2.1.
 Abilities and Controls

 Each character has 3 active abilities and optionally passive abilities.
+This creates a simple structure, even if the abilities themselves can be complicated.
-- **Primary** - on a short cooldown, and is usually the priamary means of damaging opponents.
+- **Primary** - An ability on a short cooldown, and is usually the primary means of damaging opponents.
-- **Secondary** -  requires charge to use.
+- **Secondary** -  An ablity that needs to be charged.
 Charge can be built up either passively, by damaging opponents with certain abilities, or by healing allies with certain abilities.
 It goes up to 100.
-Characters usually require 100 charge to use their secondary, but there are exceptions.
+Characters usually require 100 charge to use their secondary, but there are many exceptions.
-- **Movement** - on a longer cooldown, primarily provides mobility, often through the form of a dash.
+- **Movement** - An ability on a longer cooldown and provides mobility, often through the form of a dash.
+Can also have other effects.
 - **Passive** - a character can have many of these, or none at all.
 They are either always active, or can be triggered by an event.
 - Characters also have independent movement speeds.

 This results in only 5 game controls:
 - move
-- aim in a direction
+- aim
 - shoot primary
 - shoot secondary
 - dash

 This makes the game controller-friendly and simple to learn.

 ## 2.2.
-Crowd Control and Punishing.
+Crowd Control and Punishing

 A player may move freely if unobstructed by the map, aim and shoot freely at all times, and shoot their secondary once it is charged.
 These are the player's rights and may not be inhibited by other players and their abilities (i.e. stun, root).